eformsignen/eformsignen.github.io/help/chapter4.rst

 **⑤ Minimum/Maximum Value**

-Sets the range of numbers that can be entered into the component by specifying the minimum and maximum values.
+Sets the range of numbers that can be entered into the field by specifying the minimum and maximum values.
 For example, for the date of birth, setting the Minimum Value to 1900, Maximum Value to the current year, and the Unit of Change to 1.
 Also, if you enter a value that is